cfengine/documentation/overview/system-overview/design-center/design-center-write-sketch.markdown

 offers to insert it automatically:

 ```
-We are done with the API.
 Now checking the namespace declaration.

 The file '/vagrant/password_expiration.cf' does not have a namespace declaration.
-It is recommended that every sketch has its own namespace to avoid potential
-naming conflicts with other sketches or policies.
+It is recommended that every sketch has its own namespace to avoid potential naming conflicts with other sketches or policies.
-I can insert the appropriate namespace declaration, and have generated a
-suggested namespace for you: cfdc_security_password_expiration
+I can insert the appropriate namespace declaration, and have generated a suggested namespace for you: cfdc_security_password_expiration
-Please enter the namespace to use for this sketch: cflearn_password_expiration
+Please enter the namespace to use for this sketch: : cfdc_security_password_expiration
 ```

 **Note:** If you insert the namespace declaration in the policy file by hand, before running it through sketchify, the command will automatically detect and use the declaration.